yemifatodu/ADIDAS-PRODUCT-SALES-ANALYSIS-FOR-THE-YEAR-2020-AND-2021/README.md

 ![Adidas Footwear](adidasFOOT%20WEAR.jpg)

+---

+### **Objectives of the Analysis**

+The primary objective is to analyze the Adidas sales data for the years 2020 and 2021, segmented by five distinct regions in the United States.
+The aim is to compare sales performance across these years and gain insights into regional and product-specific trends.

+**Key Questions to Answer:**
+1. **Sales Comparison**: How do sales figures for 2020 compare to those for 2021 across the five regions?
+2. **Regional Performance**: What are the sales trends in each region (South, West, Northeast, Southeast, Midwest) for the years 2020 and 2021?
+3. **Retailer Performance**: How did different retailers perform in terms of sales and profit in 2020 versus 2021?
+4. **Pricing and Units Sold**: What is the relationship between unit price and units sold for both years?
+5. **Geographic Distribution**: How do sales distribute geographically across the country, and how have these distributions changed from 2020 to 2021?
+6. **Product Category Insights**: How do sales figures and units sold differ across various product categories in 2020 and 2021?
+7. **Profit Analysis**: What are the profit trends for each product category across the two years?

+**Trends or Insights of Interest:**
+- Comparison of sales performance year-over-year.
+- Regional and retailer-specific performance metrics.
+- Relationship between pricing strategies and sales volume.
+- Geographic and product category distribution of sales and profits.

+### **Dataset Description**

+The dataset used for the analysis is sourced from Kaggle and contains comprehensive sales data for Adidas for the years 2020 and 2021.
+It includes various metrics across 13 columns and 9,649 rows, segmented by five regions in the United States: South, West, Northeast, Southeast, and Midwest.
+The columns include:

+- **Retailer**: The name of the retailer.
+- **Retailer ID**: A unique identifier for each retailer.
+- **Invoice Date**: The date of the sales transaction.
+- **Region**: The geographical region where the sales occurred.
+- **State**: The state within the region.
+- **City**: The city within the state.
+- **Product**: The type of product sold.
+- **Price per Unit**: The selling price of each unit.
+- **Units Sold**: The number of units sold.
+- **Total Sales**: The total sales amount.
+- **Operating Profit**: The profit earned from sales.
+- **Operating Margin**: The profit margin as a percentage of total sales.
+- **Sales Method**: The method through which the sale was made.

+You can access and download the dataset from Kaggle using the following link: [Adidas Sales Dataset](https://www.kaggle.com/datasets/your-dataset-link).

+---

 This report provides a detailed analysis of Adidas sales data for the years 2020 and 2021.
 The analysis covers overall sales performance, regional sales distribution, units sold, and operating profit.
 Key insights are derived to support strategic decisions and optimize business performance.